soyrochus/voicebrief/README.md

 ## Installation

 Clone the repository.
-Use the dependency and package manager [Poetry](https://python-poetry.org/) to install all the dependencies of Nelumbo.
+Use the dependency and package manager [Poetry](https://python-poetry.org/) to install all the dependencies of Voicebrief.

 ```bash
 poetry install